Are you eligible?

-The equipment should usually be delivered and installed in 5-7 working days depending on stock availability and availability of technicians.
+The equipment will usually be delivered and installed in 5-7 working days, depending on the availability of stock and of technicians.

 After the equipment arrives

-Oxfordshire County Council will contact you to check that you are satisfied with the equipment and it has met your needs.
+We will contact you to check you are satisfied that the equipment meets your needs.

-If there are concerns about the equipment or your difficulties have not been resolved, a referral will need to be completed for a face to face assessment to take place.
+We may refer you for a face to face assessment if there are concerns about the equipment or your difficulties have not been resolved.
 This assessment may take place in a clinic if appropriate.
-Clinics are offered in various locations across Oxfordshire.
+We offer clinics in various locations across Oxfordshire.